-The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help the recovery process go smoother.
+Dealing with the aftermath of any disaster that has directly affected your property can be a traumatic situation filled with stress and uncertainty.
+Paul Davis offers the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (636) 324-4011

-- Of course, it’s always important to make sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.

 - Are you sure your house is safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)